 It isn’t unusual to have a few concerns or questions about the process of sleep training.
 It is a big task to undertake, so it is important to feel ready and equipped with all the information you need before you start.
-I’ve written this blog post to cover some of the most common questions I see and hear.
+I’ve written this article to cover some of the most common sleep training questions I see and hear.

 How do I sleep train twins or multiples?